 Throughout the run of the show, ArtCenter also hosted free sketching workshops with instructors Steve Eastwood (BS 99) and Mark Clarke to more than 100 local middle school and high school students.
 “It is always great to partner with the LA Auto Show to give attendees a glimpse into how vehicles are designed,” said Jay Sanders, executive director of ArtCenter’s undergraduate Transportation Design department.
 “It’s exciting to help inspire young men and women to consider car design as a potential future career.”

 ArtCenter’s Transportation Design program offers a bachelor’s degree in Transportation Design, a master’s degree in Transportation Systems and Design, and a number of extension courses (offered in person and online) that allow people of all ages and skill levels to explore the basics of car design.
 Not only does this give a behind the scenes look in the creation of cars, it serves as a fantastic networking opportunity for current ArtCenter students to meet their favorite car designers.
-ArtCenter Extension courses are offered for adults, teens and kids and ArtCenter Online offers a suite of professional car design courses through a remote-first curriculum.
+ArtCenter Extension courses are offered for adults, teens and kids.